Our tree surgeons in Dorking, Surrey, are able to carry out a wide range of tree services, including fruit tree pruning for domestic, commercial,

 All tree owners have a ‘duty of care’ to ensure their trees are in a safe condition.
 Our inspections provide conclusions on tree health, condition, and safety.
 Our recommendations are covered by insurance and provide remedial actions to abate or lower any risk or hazard.

-All developments near trees require a British Standard 5837 (2005) report to be submitted with any planning applications.
+Most developments within close vicinity to trees require a British Standard 5837 (2005) report to be submitted with any planning applications.
 We can provide a comprehensive report in accordance with the standard to work hand in hand with the development process, which includes tree constraints, design implications, and tree protection during construction and recovery.

 An understanding of botany, pest, and disease identification is essential knowledge at the basis of all arboricultural practices.
 For example, certain tree species are only host to certain fungi, which vary in severity of decay.
 We can provide replacement options and ideas to the replanting of such an area, should any trees need to be removed.